jbashburn/Friday-Project-6/README.md

 The app uses the OpenAI API (gpt-4o-mini) to perform advanced sentiment analysis, with a Live Progress Log, visual presentation, and an ai-generated recommendation report.

     User will create a .env foldler to enter the API key.
 You can use your own API key.
+To use the app run the main.py file in src folder.

 Files include:
     FRIDAY-PROJECT-6